2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 Remember, these are just expected benchmarks, and your specific goals and industry will influence your ideal metrics and conversion rates.
 Regularly track your progress, analyze data, and adapt your strategies to optimize your SEO performance for success.

-By focusing on these critical metrics and KPIs, you can gain valuable insights into your website’s SEO performance and make data-driven decisions to improve your organic visibility, attract more qualified traffic, and ultimately drive higher conversions.
+Focusing on these critical metrics and KPIs can help you gain valuable insights into your website’s SEO performance and make data-driven decisions to improve your organic visibility, attract more qualified traffic, and ultimately drive higher conversions.

 Digital ad marketing